jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

-once but several times, and what some of us have heard outside the Court as to the scope of stare decisis in constitutional matters, and it has been accepted that where there is a pronounced dissent from previous opinions in constitutional matters, mere difficulty in amendment leads the Court to bow to <a name="page42"></a>that change of opinion more than it would in matters of purely private rights. </p>
+once but several times, and what some of us have heard outside the Court as to the scope of stare decisis in constitutional matters, and it has been accepted that where there is a pronounced dissent from previous opinions in constitutional matters, mere difficulty in amendment leads the Court to bow to that change of opinion more than it would in matters of purely private rights. </p>
 <p>But be that doctrine what it may, somewhere, sometime to every principle comes
 a moment of repose when it has been so often announced, so confidently relied upon, so long continued, that it passes the